sendgrid/docs/source/API_Reference/SMTP_API/suppressions.md

 ---

 {% anchor h2 %}
-Defining an ASM Group When Sending
+Defining an Unsubscribe Group When Sending
 {% endanchor %}

 To specify a group when sending an email, add the group's ID to the X-SMTPAPI header of an SMTP message, or in the x-smtpapi parameter of a [mail.send API